-In 1960, Noland described his circle paintings as:
+Noland described his circle paintings as such:

 “It’s anti-gravitational painting ...
 There is no feeling of left to right or up and down...The early circles used to disturb people because they looked like objects floating in deep space.”

-The “deep space” is an element that Parrino constantly emphasized in his practice whether it was creating vortexes by manipulating the surface of the canvas or sketching black holes from space.
-Parrino continued to explore the relationship between death and space, the conscious and the unconscious, illusion versus reality.
+The “deep space” is an element that Parrino constantly emphasizes in his practice whether it’s creating vortexes by manipulating the surface of the canvas or sketching black holes from space.
+Parrino continues to explore the relationship between death and space, the conscious and the unconscious, illusion versus reality.
 In a time of deaths, end of new movements, Noland and Parrino transgress and disrupt traditions, including that of Clement Greenberg’s and his celebration of flatness.
 Noland works towards the liberation of color in the time of Abstract Expressionism, whilst Parrino towards freedom and equality of “painting” in the context of Greenberg’s formalism.